 Both teachers have a rich background full of ECE trainings and experience that have lead them to this path.
-Teacher Ronita is in the process of being certified as a Forest Kindergarten teacher through Cedarsong Nature School in Washington.
-In addition she also has a degree from PCC with lots of ECE credits.
+Teacher Ronita has many years of preschool teaching experience, both in-home and at community schools.
+To round out her skills she has taken courses in horticulture, PNW gardening, early childhood education and so many other topics that comprise her "teacher hat".
+In addition she also has a degree from PCC with an emphasis on children and family studies.
 She is also certified in first aid, cpr, as well as food handling.
 Teacher Maddie taught in a local preschool for 5 years where she was trained in Positive Discipline for the preschooler as well as Floor Time (relationship-based play therapy).
 She has a degree from PCC and has taken ECE classes from both PCC as well as Portland State.
 She also enjoys studying methods such as RIE and the teachings of Janet Lansbury in her free time.

 - Do I need to pack a lunch?

-Lunch is provided for both of our classes.
-The children spend a portion of each day in the ritual of preparing and sharing their meal together.
+Lunch is provided during every class The children spend a portion of each day in the ritual of preparing and sharing their meal together.
 We aim to find fun and adventurous recipes for the children to make that allow for the use of seasonal and local produce (from our own garden whenever possible) as well as using eggs from our chicken friends.
 This creates an awareness of where our food comes from and the work of the earth and animals in providing us with nourishment.

 - When do I need to sign up by?

-We start enrollment in January for our September classes.
+We start enrollment February 1st for our September classes.
 We will have rolling enrollment until our classes are filled.
 In the case that we have a spot open up mid-school year we will make an announcement via our fb page.